WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 Hardware wallets are considered to be the most secure way of storing your cryptocurrency.
 Hardware wallets are not connected to the internet, so they can’t be hacked remotely.
 With the increasing popularity of cryptocurrency, hardware wallets are becoming one of the best ways to store your digital currency.
 A hardware wallet is a physical device that stores your private keys and public keys on a secure chip.
 It is like a USB drive with a screen, which you can use to send or receive cryptocurrency.

 ## Software Crypto Wallets

-Also known as “hot wallets”, can use a mobile app
+Also known as “hot wallets”, these can be a mobile app, be a wallet online (usually these are custodial), or a desktop app.

+Software wallets are generally considered less secure than a hardware wallet, but if used correctly they are just as secure as the digital money in your bank down the street.
+It would take some serious hacking to breaking into a correctly used software wallet.

 ## Custodial Wallets
 Think of centralized trading platforms, not your keys, not your coins.
 FTX, Terra Luna, etc. a lot of people found out the hard way that when these centralized trading platforms crashed and burned, they froze withdraws and you lost access to your coins in their custodial wallet.